senlin/so-clean-up-wp-seo/readme.txt

 = 1.4.0 =

 * Version 2.2.1 of the Yoast SEO plugin changes a lot of things around.
 The automatic redirect to the plugin's About page is no longer, so we have removed the function that disables it.
 The new version introduced an updated nag that doesn't let itself be dismissed easily, so we have simply hidden it altogether.
-The super irritating balloon to follow the intro tour was back again too, we have countered that with a functiobn that sets the user_meta of that intro tour to true, which means "seen".
+The super irritating balloon to follow the intro tour was back again too, we have countered that with a function that sets the user_meta of that intro tour to true, which means "seen".